Blue Jean (film): Release

-Blue Jean premiered on 3 September 2022 in the Venice Days section of the 79th edition of the Venice Film Festival, winning the People's Choice Award.
-It was nominated for the BAFTA Film Award for Outstanding Debut by a British Writer, Director or Producer and won four British Independent Film Awards.
+Blue Jean premiered on 3 September 2022 in the Venice Days section of the 79th edition of the Venice Film Festival.
 It was released in cinemas in the United Kingdom on 10 February 2023 by Altitude Films.

 Critical reception

 The film received positive reviews from film critics.
-Review aggregator Rotten Tomatoes reports that 94% of 35 critics have given the film a positive review, with an average rating of 8 out of 10.
+Review aggregator Rotten Tomatoes reports 96% of 113 critics have given the film a positive review, with an average rating of 7.9/10.
 The website's critical consensus reads, "Bridging times past with issues that are still current, Blue Jean resonates intellectually and emotionally thanks to thoughtful direction and authentic performances".
-Metacritic gives the film a weighted average rating of 91 out of 100, based on 5 reviews, indicating "universal acclaim".
+Metacritic gives the film a weighted average rating of 87 out of 100, based on 18 reviews, indicating "universal acclaim".